I’m a big believer in DIY-ing things in your business. I do it all the time and I’m sure you do too.

 - Art Prints

-The attorney’s trademark will protect Molly for any paper stationery.
+The attorney’s trademark will protect Molly for all paper stationery.
 While Molly’s trademark only covered the exact products she is currently offering.

 Because of this, Molly can expand her line without filing for a new trademark.
 And if she plans on selling her business, the broader trademark makes it more appealing to buyers.